December 9, 2022

 Now that the Unity scene is set up, we can define the process.
 It consists of three steps: First, the forklift moves to the pallet.
 Then the forklift lifts the pallet.
 Finally the forklift moves back to the initial position.
 It makes logical sense for all these steps to be part of the same chapter.
 The result looks as follows:

-If you need help in defining the workflow in the Workflow Editor, read the tutorial on the VR Builder GUI.
+If you need help in defining the workflow in the Process Editor, read the tutorial on the VR Builder GUI.

 To make the forklift move in the first step, we add a Follow Path behavior to it.